christianhg/brummefar.dk/src/pages/currying-javascript.md

 // => ['a', 'b']
 ```

-The fact that a function can easily be repurposed in an expressive way is a very powerful feature.
+The fact that a function can easily be repurposed in an expressive way is a  powerful feature.
 Remember, code is for humans to read.
 It's merely a side effect if the computers understand it too.

 Jokes aside, which one is easiest to read an reason about?